df15h-moddable/df15h-creation-engine/docs/fo4/mods/topics/engine/baka-scrapheap.md

 Q: Why?

 A: Sim Settlements.
 The vanilla game allocates ~70 MB of memory in which to load script properties.
 When present, Sim Settlements eats much of that all by itself.
+Therefore, any heavily modded game is likely to exceed the vanilla ScrapHeap allocation (and crash).

 ## References